straysheep-dev/linux-configs/pfsense/README.md

 - SSH
     - `<ssh>` data may contain the public key
 - Packages
-    - OpenVPN, Tailscale, Wireguard data will have keys in the backups
+    - OpenVPN, Tailscale, Wireguard data will have keys in their backup files

 ## Domain, Hostname